TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-14-how-to-apply-nette-coding-standard-in-your-project.md

 layout: post
 title: "How to Apply Nette Coding Standard in Your Project"
 perex: '''
-    Coding standards help you to <strong>focus on architecture issues rather than code details in pull-requests</strong>, moreover in open-source. <strong>I wanted to make this possible in Nette</strong>, but Coding Standards could be found only in <a href="https://nette.org/en/coding-standard">documentation</a>.
+    <strong>Pull-requests are more fun</strong> thanks to automated coding standard.
+You don't have explain where to put space or bracket.
+You <strong>can talk about architecture or meaning of the code</strong> instead.
+Moreover in open-source. <strong>I wanted to make this possible in Nette</strong>, but Coding Standards could be found only in <a href="https://nette.org/en/coding-standard">documentation</a>.
     <br><br>
-    This year I started to work on a Nette Coding Standard (*NCS*) you can put to CLI.
+    This year I started to work on a Nette Coding Standard (<em>NCS</em>) that you can put to CLI.
+And you'll <strong>be able set it up in in your project</strong> yourself today.
-    <br><br>
-    You'll <strong>be able set it up in in your project either open-source or closed</strong> today.
 '''
 related_posts: [49]
 ---